OOP2018/contacts-lite/README.md

 ## Why Use a Properties File?

 ContactsApp needs the database URL to create a database connection.
 It also uses a boolean flag `CREATE_TABLES` to indicate whether it should try to create the database schema.
-We could have put that in Java code like this:
+We could set these in Java code like this:
 ```java
 // Name of a directory and base name for files created in that directory.
 private static final String DATABASE_URL = "jdbc:h2:/home/jim/h2/contacts";